cpanican/capstone/ml/README.md

 ## How to train the model

 To train your model, open `ModelTrainer.ipynb` in jupyter notebook to train your model.
-If you don't have jupyter notebook installed, you can convert .ipynb to .py file by running this command in your terminal `ipython nbconvert --to python ModelTrainer.ipynb`.
-Now you can just run `python3 ModelTrainer.py`.
+If you don't have jupyter notebook installed, you can convert the `ModelTrainer.ipynb` to `ModelTrainer.py` file by running this command in your terminal `ipython nbconvert --to python ModelTrainer.ipynb`.
+Now you can just run `python3 ModelTrainer.py` to train your model.

 ## How to run the RealTime prediction